fastify/fastify/docs/Server.md

 <a name="getDefaultJsonParser"></a>
 #### getDefaultJsonParser

-`fastify.getDefaultJsonParser(onProtoPoisoning, onConstructorPoisoning)` takes 2 arguments.
-First argument is ProtoType poisoning configuration and second argument is constructor poisoning configration.
-Please read more about it <a href="https://github.com/fastify/secure-json-parse#api">here</a>
+`fastify.getDefaultJsonParser(onProtoPoisoning, onConstructorPoisoning)` takes two arguments.
+First argument is ProtoType poisoning configuration and second argument is constructor poisoning configuration.
+See the <a href="https://github.com/fastify/secure-json-parse#api">`secure-json-parse` documentation</a> for more information.

 <a name="defaultTextParser"></a>